Suan Phueng district

 Suan Phueng (สวนผึ้ง, /th/) is a district (amphoe) in the western part of Ratchaburi province, western Thailand.

 History

 Suan Phueng was the rural area of Chom Bueng district.
 It became a minor district (king amphoe) on 15 November 1974, consisting of the three tambons: Suan Phueng, Pa Waim, and Ban Bueng.
 It was upgraded to a full district on 1 April 1983.

 Etymology

-The name Suan Phueng (lit. 'bee garden') originates from Phueng trees (Ficus albipila) that are found in the district.
-In these trees bees (Thai: phueng) often build hives.
+The name Suan Phueng (lit. 'bee garden') originates from Ficus albipila trees dotting the district.
+Bees often build hives in these trees.

 Geography

 Neighboring districts are (from the north clockwise): Dan Makham Tia of Kanchanaburi province; and Chom Bueng and Ban Kha of Ratchaburi Province.
 To the west is the Tanintharyi Division of Myanmar.

 An important water resource is the Phachi River.

 Administration

 The district is divided into four sub-districts (tambons), which are further subdivided into 37 villages (mubans).
 There are two sub-district municipalities (thesaban tambons) within the district.
 Suan Phueng covers parts of tambon Suan Phueng, and Ban Chat Pa Wai covers parts of tambons Pa Wai and Tha Khoei.